frjo/hugo-theme-zen/README.md

 ## Version 5.x

 * Minimum Hugo version is now v0.146.0.
+This plus the rearanged variables are the reasons for making this v5.
-* Rearanged a lot of variables so some work to upgrade if you have customisations.
-This is the reson for making this v5.
+* Rearanged a lot of variables.
+This will require some work to upgrade if you have customisations.
 I'm working towards using vanilla css only.
 * Colours are now set directly as css variables.
 You no longer need to override `_colors.scss`, instead override select colours in `_custom.scss`.
 This simplification was the main motivation for v5.
 * Converted most sass settings in to pure css variables.
 * Split sass and css settings it to separate files.